 What Types of Therapy Does Anger Management Therapy Use?

 Specific types of therapy work very well in anger management classes.
 One of the best methods is cognitive behavioral therapy (CBT).
-CBT helps you see how anger affects your behavior and how this behavior starts with negative thinking.
-You learn to control negative thinking in order to prevent flaring of anger.

 - Coping with life stress in healthier ways